 \subsubsection{Data-Wise: Minimal Repeat Size for Invariant Representation}

 One can repeat the polymer unit (\texttt{-A-}) as the augmented data point $P_n$, it can be viewed as an undirected graph $G=(V_G,E_G)$.
 Let $n:=|V_G|/|V_A|$ represents the number of repeats (or the degree of polymerization).
-We analyze the model behavior over an abstract hyperchain level. \begin{definition}[Polymer Hyperchain] We contract each repeating unit \texttt{-A-} in the polymer graph to a single \emph{supernode} and neglecting all intra‑monomer edges, while retaining only the inter‑monomer polymerization edges. $P_n$ can be abstracted as a hyperchain
+We analyze the model behavior over an abstract hyperchain level and show that repeat-augmented polymers $P_m$ ($m \geq$ 2), the model can apply same update rule at each layer, yielding a constant output $y*$, irrespective of the repeat size. \begin{definition}[Polymer Hyperchain] We contract each repeating unit \texttt{-A-} in the polymer graph to a single \emph{supernode} and neglecting all intra‑monomer edges, while retaining only the inter‑monomer polymerization edges. $P_n$ can be abstracted as a hyperchain

 \end{definition} This definition based on the dominant backbone of a polymer chain and enforces a one-dimensional DP structure for message passing as \citet{GNNasDP2022}.
 For each supernode $s_i\in S_n$, we define its neighborhood and \textbf{hyperdegree} as